costajob/ruby-app-servers/README.md

 Passenger could run in production without any particular changes.
 Integration with both Nginx and Apache is a breeze thanks to the wizard installation.
 Passenger and Thin provide commands to start and stop the server, while Puma relies on a separate bin (pumactl).
 Unicorn configuration is the more *hardcore* of the bucket, but allows low level interaction with the application.

+### Threads vs processes vs reactor
+I was able to squeeze some throughtput from Puma by using JRuby and its threads-pool model.
+Said that the performance gap of the pre-forking model is not so large on my workstation and JVM consumes much more memory than MRI processes.
+Reactor pattern has proven to not perform nicely on Ruby compared with faster languages, for example [Node.js](https://nodejs.org/en/).

 ### The future
 By supporting [CoW](https://en.wikipedia.org/wiki/Copy-on-write) Ruby application servers based the pre-forking model have finally pretty decent performance.